Hammond Gateway station

 Hammond Gateway station is a South Shore Line station in Hammond, Indiana.
-It is intended to serve as the interchange point to the Monon Corridor, which is expected to open to revenue service in 2025.
+It is the interchange point to the Monon Corridor.
 Hammond Gateway station opened on October 18, 2024; the previous Hammond station, located nearby, was closed on the same day.

 Layout and services

-Hammond Gateway station features three tracks — two for the original South Shore Line and one for the future Monon Corridor.
-An island platform between the rerouted main line tracks replaced the side platforms on the old Hammond station; a side platform will serve the Monon Corridor at an elevated single-track railroad.
-The two platforms will be connected via a pedestrian walkway.
+Hammond Gateway station has three tracks — two for the original South Shore Line (Lakeshore Corridor) and one for the Monon Corridor.
+An island platform between the rerouted main line tracks replaced the side platforms on the old Hammond station; a side platform serves the Monon Corridor at an elevated single-track railroad.
+The two platforms are connected via a pedestrian walkway.

-Monon Corridor trains are planned to either continue to Millennium Station at peak service hours or terminate here as short turns at other times, with transfers available on the main line platform.
+Monon Corridor trains bypass Hammond Gateway and continue to Millennium Station at peak service hours or terminate here as short turns at other times, with transfers available on the main line platform.